Did you know?

 The handbook was the result of the series of conferences held between 1949 and 1953 and the list of contributors is lengthy.
 The intent of the taxonomy was to be of general help to all educators who deal with curricular and evaluation problems.
 It was to promote communication, to define commonly used terms so that teachers could discuss their work with understanding.
 Finally, it was to help educators understand what intended behaviours of students could be encouraged by setting a particular set of educational goals.

-The original plans developed three domains of educational activates or learning
+The original plans developed three domains of educational activities or learning

 - Cognitive – mental skills (knowledge)